Rules and Code of Conduct

 Duties of the Team Representative:

-- Conduct pre-season sectional meeting on code.
+- Conduct pre-season sectional meeting on rules.

-- Attend pre-season board meeting on code.
+- Attend pre-season board meeting on rules.

 - Advise on schedules, sectional arrangements.